lsst-sitcom/sitcomtn-003/index.rst

 Like other components of the AOS, M1M3 operates mostely off its Look-Up Table (LUT), which contains our best knowledge of the forces as functions as gravity (or zenith angle) and temperature profiles on and around the mirror surfaces.
 The current M1M3 LUT can be found `here <https://github.com/lsst-sitcom/M1M3_ML/blob/master/data/FLUT.yaml>`__.

 - The zenith angle, as the primary input to the M1M3 LUT, is defined the same way as the OCS zenith angle as defined in Sec. :ref:`section-ocs`.
 - Unrelated to the bending modes, but relevant to the LUT, are the forces on the secondary cylinders of the lateral and crosslateral actuators.
+The lateral actuators have their secondary cylinders oriented 45 degrees from the +y axis (for +Y laterals) or -y axis (for -Y laterals) in the y-z plane.
+Their primary use is to support the weight of the mirror for off-zenith pointings and slews in the altitude direction.
+The cross-lateral actuators have their secondary cylinders oriented 45 degrees from the +x axis (for x<0) or the -x axis (for x>0) in the x-z plane.
+These are used primarily for azimuth slewing.
 See all the M1M3 actuator types and their orientations `here <https://github.com/lsst-sitcom/M1M3_ML/blob/master/data/LS_CUP_ACTSTYLE_ID.xlsx>`__.

   - 96 out of the 100 lateral actuators are +Y laterals.
 When the force on the secondary cylinder of an +Y lateral actuator is positive, it pushes M1M3 in the y-z plane, along 45 degrees between +y and +z axes.
   - 4 of the lateral actuators are -Y laterals (due to space constraints).
 When the force on the secondary cylinder of an -Y lateral actuator is positive, it pushes M1M3 in the y-z plane, along 45 degrees between -y and +z axes.